 You can add SKUs to each listing, then import the Listings into Sellbrite.
 Since the SKUs will match, Sellbrite will auto-link the listings to the relevant Product.

-Option 2: Add SKUs to a CSV
+Option 2: Add SKUs to using a CSV file

 You can add SKUs to a Product CSV spreadsheet.
 When you import the Product CSV spreadsheet, Sellbrite will build Products for you, and add the SKU you specified for each product.